nstudio/nativescript-checkbox/README.md

 - **checked** - boolean
 - **text** - text to use with the checkbox
 - **fillColor** - Color of the checkbox element
 - **boxType** - Either 'square' (default) or 'circle'.
 It's recommended to use 'circle' for radiobuttons.
 Note that plugin version 3.0.0 switched the default for iOS to 'square' for alignment with Android.
+Still want `circle` on iOS and `square` on Android?
+Just make the `boxType` value conditional.

 ## Events